yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 ## Flags Documentation

-To see the possible flags for any command, type `man` (for manual) and the command you want to look up.
+To see the possible flags for any command, type `man` (for manual) and the command you want to look up - no googling needed!
 This will open an interactive window where you can scroll up and down using the arrow keys—press `q` to quit.
 It is helpful if you make your terminal full-screen to read the text provided.
 The `man` command is available for all terminal commands.

 ```bash
 $ man ls